huggingface/blog/intel.md

 pip -q install transformers datasets optimum[intel] evaluate --upgrade
 ```

-Then, we prepare an evaluation dataset to assess the model performance during quantization.
+Then, we prepare an evaluation dataset to assess model performance during quantization.
 Starting from the dataset we used to fine-tune the original model, we only keep a few thousand reviews and their labels and save them to local storage.

-Next, we load the original model from the Hugging Face hub, its tokenizer, and the evaluation dataset.
+Next, we load the original model, its tokenizer, and the evaluation dataset from the Hugging Face hub.

 ```
 model_name = "juliensimon/distilbert-amazon-shoe-reviews"